logikal/alcofall/README.md

-# The Towerfall Drinking Game
+# The TowerFall Drinking Game

 Every game is better with a drinking game.
-Here are the rules my group of friends uses for Towerfall.
+Here are the rules my group of friends uses for [TowerFall Ascension](http://www.towerfall-game.com/).

 ## The setup
 Headhunters, first to ten